o3de/o3de.org/content/docs/learning-guide/tutorials/multiplayer/first-multiplayer-component.md

 ### Add a Remote Procedure Call

-Now that we have created a data flow from the server to clients, let's reverse the direction with a remote procedure call.
-Building from the previous example, whenever a client gets new `UpTime` it will call a new RPC - `SendConfirmUptime` and send the value it got back to the server.
+Now that we have created a data flow from the server to clients using network properties, we will add a remote procedure call (RPC).
+Whenever a client will get a new `UpTime` it will call a new RPC - `SendConfirmUptime` and send the value it got back to the server.
 Just for fun.

+Here is the codegensection that defines the RPC:

 ```xml
   <RemoteProcedure Name="SendConfirmUptime"